Course Description

 Student Learning Outcomes (SLOs)

-- Distinguish between learning experience and learning outcomes.
+- Distinguish between learning experiences and learning outcomes.

-- Analyze their personal learning experience in terms of adult learning theory.
+- Analyze their personal learning experiences in terms of adult learning theory and in relation to college courses.

 - Identify and document their personal learning outcomes.

-- Identify college courses with learning outcomes components that potentially match their personal learning outcomes.
+- Identify college courses that potentially match their personal learning outcomes.

 Course Activities and Grading